Solar Rebates in South Australia - New 2023 Guide

-- You will get a good deal for your STCs- You’ll probably safe letting the solar company sell your small-scale certificates instead of having to do it on your own.
+- You will get a good deal for your STCs- You’ll probably be safe letting the solar company sell your small-scale certificates instead of having to do it on your own.
 Most solar companies have agreements with other companies (oil and coal) to whom they can trade the STCs.

 - The rebate isn’t a rebate in the strict sense- Most people wrongly think rebates are handed out in cash from the government upon purchasing and installing a solar PV system.
-This is not accurate.
-The STC scheme is a PPP arrangement between private sector solar and energy companies and the government.
-You will most likely receive the rebate as a point of sale discount whichever route you take.

 What Are the Requirements for Getting Solar Rebates in Southern Australia?